 Haggling is just one of your price cut weapons – check new deals too

 Haggling may sound straightforward, but perfecting it's an art.
-Here are our top tips for broadband haggling - for more, see our full guide on Haggling with Service Providers.
+Here are our top tips for broadband haggling - for more, see our guide on Haggling with Sky, AA & more.

 Mid-contract price hikes can strengthen your position

-If your provider is hiking prices it must let you know in writing – you've 30 days to leave (or threaten leaving) from receiving your notification letter.
-If this happens to you, use it as a bargaining chip – it's likely it will make an effort to keep you as a customer.
+If your provider is hiking prices it must let you know in writing – you've 30 days to leave (or threaten to leave) from receiving your notification letter.
+If this happens to you, use it as a bargaining chip – it's likely your provider will make an effort to keep you as a customer.

-Plusnet hiked its line rental prices in June, TalkTalk hiked prices in August and Virgin is hiking prices in November, so use this as leverage when haggling yourself a better deal (assuming you want to stick with them).
+Plusnet hiked its line rental and call charges in June, TalkTalk hiked prices in August and Virgin is hiking prices in November, so use this as leverage when haggling yourself a better deal (assuming you want to stick with them).